hassj/My_CISSP/Guru_Cource/Security_Risk_Management.md

 - California online privacy act (2003): require websites to provide the privacy policy.
 - Family Educational right and privacy act (2003): allow students and parents obtain and request correction of educational records. also prohibits schools from releasing pii information without consent.

+### Privacy
+- Definition: that allows individual and group information hidden from the unauthorized parties.
+- 4th amendment: the right of people to be secure their information such as: house, paper, and effects against unreasonable searches.
+- US Privacy Act: 1974 act that allow govern how federal agencies can collect, use, distribute and maintain information about individual.

+### Getting Personal
+1. PII - Personal identifiable information

+Consisting of: social security number, name, ip address, driver's license

+2. PHI - protected heath information

+Consisting of: medical records, electronic health record, and insurance plan receives by a health provider....

+> Rules concerning HIPAA and the handling of PHI
+>
+> 1. Privacy rule
+> - establish the national standards to protect PHI
+> - Limit the uses and disclosure of PHI without the patient authorization
+> - Establish the client rights to receives the health record and any correct right.
+>
+> 2. Security rule
+> - Establish the national standards to protect electronic PHI
+> - Establish the administrative physical and technical safeguards for electronic PHI.

+## Ethics
+1. (ISC)2 Code of Ethics Cannons

+- Protect

+Protect the society, common good, publication trust and confidence and the infrastructure

+- Act

+Act honorably, honestly, justly, responsibility, and legally

+- Provide

+Provide diligent and competent to principle

+- Advance

+Advance and protect the profession

+2. 10 commandments of Computers ethics
+- thou salt not use a computer to harm other people
+- thou salt not interfere with other people's computer work
+- thou salt not use computer to bear false witness
+- thou salt not use a computer to steal
+- thou salt not snoop a round in other computer's file
+- thou salt not copy or use proprietary software without paid (without permission)
+- thou salt not use other's computer resources without authorization or proper compensation
+- thou salt not use appropriate other's intellectual ouput
+- thou salt think about the social consequence of software you're writing or system you are designing
+- thou salt use a computer in ways that ensure consideration and respect for humans.